Information for users of QOF register and prevalence data

 Further information on the occurrence of diabetes in Scotland is available on the following websites:

-Patients with Heart Failure are included on two QOF registers, one of which is a subset of the other.
+Patients with Heart Failure counts all patients coded by general practices as having heart failure.
+Patients with Heart Failure were previously included on two QOF registers, one of which is a subset of the other.
 The first of these registers counts all patients coded by general practices as having heart failure.
 This register, and accompanying indicators, was introduced to the QOF in April 2006.
 The second register counts the subset of patients who have heart failure and left ventricular dysfunction (LVD).
 LVD was included as a register on the original QOF (2004/05 and 2005/06), but at that time the register related to patients on the coronary heart disease register who also had LVD.
 LVD was a subset of CHD in previous years, but all these patients are now counted under heart failure registers.
 This means that LVD rates for the first two years of the QOF are not directly comparable with LVD rates for 2006/07 to 2012/13.
-In 2013/14 there was a change to the indicator ruleset for the LVD indicator which changed the time period from 15 months to 12 months.
-This means that the data for previous years is no longer comparable.
+In 2014/15 the LVD register was retired.

 Hypertension (high blood pressure) has remained a clinical area within the QOF with consistent selection criteria since QOF implementation in 2004/05.
-The final national prevalence figure for 2005 was 11.5%, and this has risen since to a figure of 13.9% for 2014.
+The final national prevalence figure for 2005 was 11.5%, and this has risen since to a figure of 13.9% for 2014, which it remained in 2015.
 This increase may be due, at least in part, to improved case ascertainment by practices over time.
 However the risk of hypertension rises sharply with age and the figures are likely to reflect a real increase in the numbers of people with hypertension in Scotland, a country with a rising proportion of older people.

 Further information on the occurrence of hypertension in Scotland is available on the following websites: